trackle-iot/trackle-boilerplate-esp-idf/README.md

 The project was created with PlatformIO inside Visual Studio Code, so this template is tought to be used inside such environment.

-The project is compatible with PlatformIO Visual Studio Code extension v.
-5.3.0.
-Newer versions are not supported yet.

 The set-up environment takes care of downloading the necessary libraries specified using the ```custom_dependencies``` variable defined in ```platformio.ini```.

 For this task to be performed, it's necessary that the ```fetch_dependencies.py``` script is present in the root directory of the project.